boytsovau/python-project-83/README.md

 # Page Analyzer

-The Page Analyzer is a website that analyzes the specified pages for SEO suitability.
-In case the site is available, we get its:
+The Page Analyzer is a web application designed to assess the SEO suitability of specified web pages.
+When the website is accessible, the application retrieves the following information:

     response code
     <h1> tag;